paulwarhurst01/ArduinoSnakeGame/DevelopmentNotes.md

+# Development Notes

+- These rough notes document the design process and implementation of the game providing reasoning for design decisions made throughout the design process.
+- The reasoning for many of the design decisions
+- Most recent additions are at the top with older development toward the bottom

-## ToDo
+## Still ToDo
 - Test cases for queues
+- Complete

-## Snake Game Design and Implementaion
+# Snake Game Design and Implementaion
 ### Initial
 - Initial design contains its own array that gets copied into the display array
     - This design is inefficient, future iterations will look into using the same array or only